mbromber/artifact-sorted-datalog-hammer/README.md

 We already transformed all problems into the various formats.
 They can be found in the `Benchmarks` folder under the folder named after the respective file ending.
 For instance, `Benchmarks/smt2/ecu_u1.smt2` is the output of `./bin/SPASS-SPL -S -p Benchmarks/ftcnf/ecu_u1.ftcnf`

-**Note** The FTCNF benchmark problems encode a set of clauses coupled with a conjecture.
+**Note:** The FTCNF benchmark problems encode a set of clauses coupled with a conjecture.
 The tools have to check whether the conjecture is a consequence of the clause set.
 The transformations encode this via the counter example formulation, i.e., by negating the conjecture and adding it to the clause set.
 As a result, the transformed problem is unsatisfiable if and only if the conjecture is a consequence.
 Our run_selection.pl script is aware of this and stores the result "true" (i.e., true that the conjecture is a consequence) if a tool returns unsatisfiable for one of the transformed benchmark problems and "false" if it returns satisfiable.

 #### Additional Options